Federal Loan Consolidation

 - Consolidation allows borrowers to combine all their federal loans and pay one lender and have one monthly payment.

-A Few Direct Loan Consolidation Disadvantages
+Federal Direct Loan Consolidation Disadvantages

 - Consolidated Federal Parent PLUS Loans do not qualify for Income Based Repayment Plan or Public Service Loan Forgiveness.